SynaLinks/HybridAGI-chat/README.md

 ### Directory hierarchy

-Them you should open the repository folder in your favorite IDE ([VSCodium](https://vscodium.com/) with the Neo4J plugin is a good start).
+Then you should open the repository folder in your favorite IDE ([VSCodium](https://vscodium.com/) with the Neo4J plugin is a good start).

 ```
 📦HybridAGI-chat